ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc-quick.md

 By default, the JSON-API listens on port 8080 for requests.
 This means that all JSON-RPC interactions should be POST requests to the URL `http://{NODE_IP}:{JSON-RPC_PORT}`, with the IP address of your node combined with the JSON-RPC port number.

 If you're having trouble connecting, your JSON-RPC may be disabled.
-To enable it, log into your node and add the key `CORE_JSON_RPC_ENABLED=true` to the ***.env*** file in your config directory.
+To enable it, log into your node and add the key `CORE_JSON_RPC_ENABLED=true` to the **_.env_** file in your config directory.

 Your config directory is located at `~/.config/ark-core/{network}/.env` by default.
 If the .env file does not exist, create it, then restart your node to apply your changes.

-All request should include the HTTP header `Content-Type: application/json` to inform the Ark Core node that your request body is formatted as JSON, which is necessary to use all JSON-RPC endpoints.
+All request should include the HTTP header `Content-Type: application/json` to inform the ARK Core node that your request body is formatted as JSON, which is necessary to use all JSON-RPC endpoints.

 Each quick action will interact with the JSON-RPC in the same way - unless noted otherwise, any of these actions can be accessed with the following code: